jtly4/Planner_Journal/README.md

 # Planner
-A planner for all your scheduling needs!
+A planner and journal; look back on memories and add expenses.